AdaCore/training_material/courses/ada_essentials/146_storage_pools/88-storage_pools.lab.rst

 * Build a simplistic application that adds and removes numbers and characters to a list

    * We'll use a variant record to store elements that are integers, floating point, or characters
-   * The main program program will add some elements to the list, remove some, and then print the list
+   * The main program will add some elements to the list, remove some, and then print the list

 * The first part of the lab will use :ada:`GNAT.Debug_Pools` to see how everything works "normally"